Christopher Morris (soldier): Family and Knighting

+His nephew was Richard Morris, a London merchant and Master of the Worshipful Company of Ironmongers, who was issued the coat of arms: "Vert, a buck trippant Or," Morris's daughter Mary Morris married Sir William Cockayne, and secondly to Henry Carey, 1st Earl of Dover, becoming Countess of Dover.

+Lewis Morris, Governor of New York and Lord the Manor of Morrisania from Tintern, Monmouthshire, Wales was known to utilize a similar crest to Sir Christopher, "A castle in flames, Proper."
+Although no connection has been fully established.

 Career

 Sir Christopher Morris was probably born about 1490.
 On 4 December 1513 he was made gunner in the Tower of London, with a salary of 12d. a day, and the appointment was confirmed on 14 August 1514.
-In the following March Morris was serving at Tournai, but soon returned to his post at the Tower, where he apparently remained until the summer of 1522.
+In the following March, Morris was serving at Tournai, but soon returned to his post at the Tower, where he apparently remained until the summer of 1522.
 He was on board one of the vessels which, under Thomas Howard, Earl of Surrey's command, escorted Charles V to Biscay after his visit to England in 1522; in July a detachment with artillery was landed on the coast of France near Morlaix, which was captured, "for the master gunner, Christopher Morris, having certain falcons, with the shot of one of them struck the lock of the wicket in the gate, so that it flew open," and the town was taken.

 In August 1523 Morris was acting as lieutenant-gunner before Calais, and on the 23rd of that month he sailed with the vice-admiral, Sir William Fitzwilliam (later Earl of Southampton), and landed near Treport; after severe fighting they re-embarked, burning seven ships and capturing twenty-seven pieces of ordnance.

 In April 1524 Morris was at Valenciennes in charge of the ordnance; in the same year he was appointed "overseer of ordnance," and commissioned to search the Isle of Thanet for the goods of a Portuguese vessel that had been beached there.